 Finally, add a latch.
 Make sure to line it up so that the hook can reach the eye on the door.

 It’s easy to replace a screen door and make it look brand new.
-For not much money, you can have a new, fresh look and a door that swings smooth.
+After a quick change out, you can have a new, fresh look and a door that swings smooth.

 After it’s all done, if you tear your screen, that’s easy to replace too, just follow these instructions.